roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_send.rst

 Here, quality reflects potential distortions introduced by resampler, and precision reflects how accurately resampler can apply scaling and hence how accurately we can tune latency.

-For very low latency or very low latency error, you usually need to use ``builtin`` backend.
+For very low or very precise latency, you usually need to use ``builtin`` backend.
 If those factors are not critical, you may use ``speex`` resampler to reduce CPU usage. ``speexdec`` backend is a compromise for situations when both CPU usage and latency are critical, and quality is less important.

 If sender-side latency tuning is disabled (which is the default), resampler precision is not relevant, and ``speex`` is almost always the best choice.